APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 - Elements like the "forgetting curve" or misalignment with "learning styles" can affect information retention

+- There is an undue burden on the student to expect them to learn the entire training in one session, and to expect them to identify important information like the Title IX Coordinator in the first session

 - Personally I know one who is rushing can come out of the training having learned basically nothing

 	- I am not at risk